MAV Life Member, MERGA Honorary Life Member, mentor, colleague, and friend

 On a personal note, Ken greatly influenced the Clarke family.
 During Doug Clarke’s DipEd year, Ken’s pointed question, “When are you starting your master’s?”, prompted Doug to begin in his second year of teaching.
 Ken later employed Barb, Doug, and David Clarke as tutors in mathematics education at Monash, at one point all at once, making for exciting, formative years.

-From 2005 to 2017, Ken served in the Department of Mathematics at Illinois State University (ISU).
-There, together with his wife and long011time collaborator Professor Nerida Ellerton, he deepened a shared passion for the history of mathematics, especially the history of school mathematics.
+From 2005 to 2019, Ken served as a professor in the Department of Mathematics at Illinois State University (ISU).
+There, together with his wife and long-time collaborator Professor Nerida Ellerton, he deepened a shared passion for the history of mathematics, especially the history of school mathematics.
 Ken and Nerida spent countless hours in archives across the United States and England, including Harvard University, Cambridge University, the British Library, and the Library of Congress, locating and analysing original documents.
 In his lectures and writing, He was active at the Mathematics Education Centre (MEC) at the Papua New Guinea University of Technology (Unitech) during the late 1970s and early 1980s.
 Ken loved to share vivid stories of “meeting” Abraham Lincoln, Isaac Newton, and Nathaniel Bowditch through their manuscripts, always drawing out clear implications for the teaching and learning of mathematics in schools.

 Some forty years ago, he played a formative role in the creation of MERGA, helping to shape a professional community that continues to bring together researchers and practitioners across our region.
 In 1976, inspired by the recent formation of ASERA, John Foyster (then at ACER) approached Ken Clements at Monash about creating a national community for mathematics education research.
 Notices went out late in 1976 (often simply to “Mathematics Lecturers at…”), and the inaugural national conference was held at Monash in May 1977, drawing about 100 participants, setting the pattern of rigorous, annual gatherings.
 A post-conference meeting affirmed MERGA’s formation, slated the 1978 meeting at Macquarie University, and set in train a highly valued organsiation 50 years on.